-While certain creditors still accept the paper check that the borrower sends to the lender, many lenders (even online creditors), by means of an ACH withdrawal from the bank account of a business is now automatically charged.
+While certain creditors still accept the paper check that the borrower sends to the lender, many lenders (even online creditors), by means of an ACH withdrawal from a business’s bank account, are now automatically charged.
 This is a common practice that is very convenient for many business owners.
-This is an easy way for the creditor to collect payment for the loan quickly – a clear advantage for them.
+This is an easy way for the creditor to quickly collect payment for the loan – a clear advantage for them.
 However, it could be good for the borrower for several reasons.

 Make sure you know precisely what is debited with each periodic payment from your account.
 Is it fixed, or does it depend on what is on your account?
 It’s fixed.
-You will want to confirm that if you have a daily debit or not, your account will be debited daily or every day so that you can prepare yourself for it and make sure your business account has adequate funds to meet your debts.
+You will want to confirm whether you have a daily debit or not; your account will be debited daily or every day so that you can prepare for it and make sure your business account has adequate funds to meet your debts.

 6-How long will the loan application process take?